vatpac-technology/sops/docs/aerodromes/Avalon.md

 ## Sequencing

-AV TWR is responsible for sequencing any aircraft operating in airspace released to the tower, with respect to aircraft arriving from ML TCU.
+AV ADC is responsible for sequencing any aircraft operating in airspace released to the tower, with respect to aircraft arriving from ML TCU.

 ## Separation

-Within 5 NM of AV, AV TWR must provide separation between:
+Within 5 NM of AV, AV ADC must provide separation between:
     a) Departures from all runways and HLS at Avalon; and
     b) All traffic operating in airspace released to AV TWR.

 ## VFR Operations